gttugsuu/Constrained-Neural-Style-Transfer-for-Decorated-Logo-Generation/Readme.md

 ## Introduction

 We propose "Distance transform loss" to be added upon the existing loss functions of neural style transfer.
 The "Distance transform loss" is the difference between distance transform images of the content image and generated image.

 |   |  |
 | ------------- | ------------- |
 | ![Distance Transform](for_readme/distance_transform.PNG)   | ![Distance Transform Loss](for_readme/distance_transform_loss.PNG)  |

-We added the "Distance transform loss" onto the neural style transfer network.
+"Distance transform loss" is added onto the neural style transfer network.

 ![VGG Network](for_readme/network.PNG)